 The Dictionary of American Biography was proposed at the inaugural meeting of the Council in February 1920.
 The original set of 20 volumes, published between 1927 and 1936 with funding from The New York Times, is the first comprehensive collection of biographical portraits of prominent American figures.
 In the 1980s, ACLS collaborated with Oxford University Press to produce a refreshed version, the American National Biography (ANB), first published in 1999, and which continues to be supplemented today.

-Founded in 1974 by the late Frederick H. Burkhardt, president emeritus of ACLS, who served as general editor of the project until his death in 2007, the Darwin Correspondence Project has located and researched all known letters to and from Charles Darwin, with the last of the 30-volume collection expected to be published in 2022.
+Founded in 1974 by the late Frederick H. Burkhardt, president emeritus of ACLS, who served as general editor of the project until his death in 2007, the Darwin Correspondence Project has located and researched all known letters to and from Charles Darwin, with the last of the 30-volume collection published in 2022.
+In spring 2023 ACLS celebrated this achievement at a special event at the New York Public Library.

 The ACLS Humanities E-Book (HEB) is an online collection of more than 5,000 books of high quality in the humanities, including digitized versions of already-published titles and a select list of new titles.
-The project was originally funded as the ACLS History E-Book Project in June 1999 by a $3-million, five-year grant from The Andrew W. Mellon Foundation, with additional funding from the Gladys Krieble Delmas Foundation.
+The project was originally funded as the ACLS History E-Book Project in June 1999 by a $3-million, five-year grant from the Mellon Foundation, with additional funding from the Gladys Krieble Delmas Foundation.

 Organized by ACLS with financial support from the Ford Foundation, the Social Science Translation Project brought together translators, editors, and social scientists to discuss problems arising from the translation of a variety of texts that employ social-scientific concepts.
 In 2006, the guidelines that resulted, Guidelines for the Translation of Social Science Texts, were published in eight languages.